 The nearshore waters of the northern Gulf of Mexico contain extremely productive fisheries, with commercial and recreational catches exceeding all other areas in the United States (Chesney et al. 2000; Adams et al. 2004; Lellis-Dibble et al. 2008).
 Valuable estuarine fisheries along the Gulf Coast drive local economies and are deeply embedded in local culture (Jacob et al. 2013; Savolainen et al. 2014).
 Commercial species such as oysters (Crassostrea virginica), penaeid shrimp (Farfantepenaeus aztecus, Litopenaeus setiferus), blue crab (Callinectes sapidus), and Gulf menhaden (Brevoortia patronus) are harvested and exported globally, while abundant recreationally-important species such as red drum (Sciaenops ocellatus), spotted seatrout (Cynoscion nebulosus), and flounders (Paralichthys spp.) promote thriving tourism revenues for Gulf residents.

 The 2010 Deepwater Horizon oil spill had negative impacts on local and regional fishing communities that may have been strong enough in turn to impact population dynamics of fished species.
 Two weeks following the collapse of the drilling platform, the National Oceanographic and Atmospheric Administration (NOAA) initiated closures to nearshore fishing to prevent human ingestion of oil-contaminated seafood.
 These closures ranged from around 17,000 km2 (approximately the area of Connecticut) in May 2010 to more than 88,000 km2 later in June 2010 (approximately the area of Maine), representing over a third of Gulf of Mexico federal waters (Lubchenco et al. 2012).
-Despite the capping of the wellhead in July and the gradual reduction in closure area, the spill has been implicated in commercial losses of $4.9 billion and recreational losses of $3.5 billion in the years following the spill (Sumaila et al. 2012).
 However, the indirect, ecological consequences of this cessation of fishing remain uncertain and may mask any negative impact due to oil’s toxicity (Schaefer et al. 2016).

 An alternative consideration for reconciling the conflicting individual- and population-level responses observed for nearshore fishes and large-bodied invertebrates is a release from predation following high predator mortality (Fodrie et al. 2014).
-Specifically, exposure to crude oil released from the Deepwater Horizon induced substantial mortalities and dispersal of piscivorous predators including bottlenose dolphin (Tursiops truncatus) (Venn-Watson et al. 2015), and seabirds, wading birds, and other marsh-associated shorebirds (Haney et al. 2014).
+Specifically, exposure to crude oil released from the Deepwater Horizon induced substantial mortalities and dispersal of piscivorous predators including bottlenose dolphin (Tursiops truncatus, Venn-Watson et al. 2015), and seabirds, wading birds, and other marsh-associated shorebirds (Haney et al. 2014).
 In some cases, reduced survival rates were observed up to three years following the oil spill (Schwacke et al. 2013; McDonald et al. 2017).
 These species typically exert top-down control on coastal nekton communities and their reduced abundances potentially generated a degree of release from predatory controls.
-Predation release has already been attributed to the large GMMenhaden recruitment class observed following the spill (Short et al. 2017).
+Predation release has already been attributed to the large gulf menhaden Gulf menhaden recruitment class observed following the spill (Short et al. 2017).
 However, translating reductions in predator biomass to changes in predation mortality and thus abundance of prey is challenging.
-In addition to the difficulties posed by natural variability there is the challenge of measuring change in prey and predator abundance at the appropriate scales and placing any measured changes in predator abundance within the broader context of total predation mortality for a prey species..
-For example, even large changes in predator abundance may not result in measurable changes in the size of prey populations if predation by that predator represents a small component of overall mortality for the prey species
+Measuring change in prey and predator abundance at the appropriate scales and placing any measured changes in predator abundance within the broader context of total predation mortality for a prey species presents an additional challenge.
+For example, even large changes in predator abundance may not result in measurable changes in the size of prey populations if predation by that predator represents a small component of overall mortality for the prey species.